Call for Proposals

 the HECU discussion list to find partners to work with in developing their proposals.
 Any participants

 who would like to discuss their proposed symposium prior to submission

 Download the peer review criteria for symposium proposals

-Proposals should be deposited in the conference dropbox.
+One joint proposal for each symposium should be deposited in the conference dropbox.
+The closing date for submission is 29th February, 2016.
 The Administrator will acknowledge receipt within 48 hours.